ratnakar-asara/hello-world/test.md

 *If not using the quickstart script, be sure to create an account for an Auction House with ID set to 200.* This is a temporary setup for demo purposes.

 ## Register an Asset
-Once the user is registered, they can add an asset by clicking on **"Action" -> "Register Item"** Complete the requested fields.
+Once the user is registered, they can add an asset by clicking on **"Action" -> "Register Asset"** Complete the requested fields.
 Keep in mind the User's Owner Id specified when creating the user account.
 This will be used for the "Current Owner ID" field.

 Once the asset is registered, you can see the asset displayed on the auction homepage.

 ## Put an asset up for auction
 Click on the **"Details"** button in the lower right corner of the asset image.
-You should see the **"Item Details"** windows.
+You should see the **"Asset Details"** windows.

 Enter values in the "Reserve Price" and "BuyItNow Price" (This field is Optional) spaces and click the **"PUT ON AUCTION"** button.